json-api/json-api/_format/1.1/index.md

 profiles.
 Therefore, it is the responsibility of implementors to ensure that they do not support conflicting profiles.

-In the following example, a profile has specified timestamp attributes that are required in each resource object.
-It has also specified that the value of these attributes be represented as ISO-8601 compliant date times.
-These attributes might appear as follows:
+In the following example, a profile has specified that all timestamps use the [RFC 3339](https://tools.ietf.org/html/rfc3339) format and that all resource objects contain `created` and `modified` attributes.
+With such a profile applied, a response might appear as follows:

 ```json
 // ...